-On an M40e or M160 router with two host modules installed, determine whether the component you are removing belongs to the master host module.
+On an M40e router with two host modules installed, determine whether the component you are removing belongs to the master host module.
 If it does, switch mastership to the other host module before removing the component.
-To check and switch host module mastership, follow this procedure:
+To check and switch host module mastership:

-If the Routing Engines are running JUNOS Release 6.0 or later and are configured for graceful switchover, the standby Routing Engine immediately assumes Routing Engine functions and there is no interruption to packet forwarding.
+If the Routing Engines are configured for graceful switchover and are running a JUNOS release that supports graceful switchover, the standby Routing Engine immediately assumes Routing Engine functions and there is no interruption to packet forwarding.
 Otherwise, packet forwarding halts while the standby Routing Engine becomes the master and the Packet Forwarding Engine components reset and connect to the new master Routing Engine.
 For information about configuring graceful switchover, see the section about Routing Engine redundancy in the JUNOS System Basics Configuration Guide.

 We recommend you run JUNOS Release 7.0 or later on the M10i router to support graceful switchover.